kubermatic/docs/content/advanced/oidc_auth/_index.en.md

 +++
-title = "Kubermatic OIDC Authentication for user clusters" date = 2018-11-23T12:01:35+02:00 weight = 5
+title = "Share clusters via delegated OIDC Authentication" date = 2018-11-23T12:01:35+02:00 weight = 5
 pre = "<b></b>"
 +++

-### Kubermatic OIDC authentication
+### Share clusters via delegated OIDC authentication

 The purpose of this feature is to allow using an OIDC provider like `dex` to authenticate to a Kubernetes cluster managed by Kubermatic.
 This feature can be used to share access to a cluster with other users.

 **Note:** This feature is experimental and not enabled by default.
 See the [prerequisites](/advanced/oidc_auth/#prerequisites) section for instruction on how to enable this for your installation.